openharmony/community/sig/sig_watch/sig_watch.md

 ### Member Benefits

-1. Priority access to community events, marketing resources, and related opportunities;
+1. Priority access to resources such as community summits, promotional campaigns, and more;
 2. Priority access to community support;
 3. Opportunity to participate in the long-term planning of the Light Intelligence SIG.